 Expected Council Action

-The Council is expected in September to hold a briefing and consultations on Guinea-Bissau.
-Assistant Secretary-General for Africa Bintou Keita will brief.
-The mandate of the UN Integrated Peacebuilding Office in Guinea-Bissau (UNIOGBIS) expires on 28 February 2020.
+No outcome is expected in August.
+The mandate of the UN Integrated Peacebuilding Office in Guinea-Bissau (UNIOGBIS) expires on 29 February 2016.

 Key Recent Developments

 Guinea-Bissau continued to make progress on governance and economic reforms since last year’s presidential and legislative elections that restored constitutional order following the 12 April 2012 coup.
 A donors’ conference on 25 March in Brussels raised $1.5 billion for Guinea-Bissau’s ten-year national development plan.
 Guinea-Bissau has also benefitted from short-term programmes that the government initiated, including improvements in electrical service and water supply, the timely payment of civil servants’ salaries and increased customs revenues.
 The International Monetary Fund has projected that the country will see a 4.7 percent growth in gross domestic product in 2015.